Disrespectful debate left no room to present ideas

 Smelly, dirty, unsafe: parents say school toilets are ‘disgraceful’

-From Florence from Firenze: ″Submarines, helicopters, railway station automobile parks, trapshooting clubhouses, stadiums, the checklist of issues extra essential than taking care of our youngsters at college goes on.
-And, by the way in which, wasn’t one stadium or one other knocked down and rebuilt partly due to the state of its bogs?″
+From Florence from Firenze: ″Submarines, helicopters, railway station automobile parks, trapshooting clubhouses, stadiums, the record of issues extra essential than taking care of our youngsters in school goes on.
+And, by the best way, wasn’t one stadium or one other knocked down and rebuilt partly due to the state of its bogs?″

-- To submit a letter to The Sydney Morning Herald, e-mail letters@smh.com.au.
-Click here for tips about easy methods to submit letters.
+- To submit a letter to The Sydney Morning Herald, e mail letters@smh.com.au.
+Click here for recommendations on how one can submit letters.